Home » All the best vegan recipes from Sweeter than Oats » Cranachan - a Vegan, Creamy, Fruity and Easy Scottish Dessert

 • Whisky.
 And if you use Scotch Whisky, you drop the e. (it means water of life).
 We used Talisker single malt whisky.
 And it would be rude not to serve a dram alongside.

-• Finally, layer up the puree and cream in the glasses, finishing with cream, topping with some whole raspberries and the reserved toasted oatmeal.
+Then a layer of cream, another layer or raspberry puree, finishing with cream.
+Top with some whole raspberries and the reserved toasted oatmeal.

 Loved this?
 Try my other speedy vegan desserts